youshuo2008/prosper-loan-analysis/readme.md

 For this project, I'm interested in comparing completed loans with defaulted loans, so a subset of data was selected. <br />
 After data wrangling, the main dataset has 49640 loan records with two loan status groups: 'Completed' and 'Defaulted'. <br />
 As Credit Grade and Prosper Rating features were used for loans originated before July 2009 and after July 2009 respectively, <br />
-further subsetting of the main dataset was conducted. <br />
+further sub-setting of the main dataset was conducted. <br />

 ## Summary of Findings